 Congratulations, you’ve now officially gone from First-Time Buyer in Manchester to a full fledged First-Time Homeowner in Manchester.
 With any prior stress and anxieties now firmly behind you, we hope you’re happy and ready to begin your new life, in your new home.

 All you need to do is go get your keys and begin the process of moving in!
 We hope you received a fast & friendly Mortgage Advice service in Manchester and enjoyed speaking to our team along the way.
 If you have chosen a fixed rate mortgage, at the end of your term, we will Get in Touch again to help out with your Remortgage!

 Originally introduced back in 2014, this £200 million scheme was intended to offer a boost to anyone from the forces who needed help buying a home.
-Though it was meant to end in December 2019, to thank them for their commitment to their service and dedication to this country, the government has extended this until the end of 2022.

 People who have served in the military have access to borrow a deposit of up to half their annual salary (a maximum of £25,000), without any interest applied.
 This can be used to either purchase their first home or to move into a new family home.

 The best part is that you don’t need any current savings to get yourself onto the property ladder.
 Some of the money raised from the loan you’ll receive via the scheme can be used to put towards your deposit or other costs, such as: